margaretgorguissian/margaretgorguissian.github.io/_posts/2017-8-11-Breaking-Bad.md

 ```
 What does this say?
   *  For every br (line break) in the soup:
-  *  Find the "next sibling" of the linebreak (because this code is so poorly formatted, it is the next line)
+  *  Find the "next sibling" of the linebreak (because this code is so poorly
+    formatted, it is the next line)
-  *  If the next line (line A) doesn't exist, or if it's not a navigable string, go to the next br
+  *  If the next line (line A) doesn't exist, or if it's not a navigable string,
+  go to the next br
   *  Otherwise check to see if the line after next is a br
   *  If it is, strip line A of any tags and print line A

-For now, I have achieved my goal: discard the line breaks, and access what is in between them.
-Now, on the the next one:
+For now, I have achieved my goal: discard the line breaks, and access what is in
-getting just what I care about from the lines: the planet and the sign.
+between them.
+Now, on the the next one: getting just what I care about from the
+lines-- the planet and the sign.